 For this article we’re taking a different approach.
 We looked at large houses, over 6000 square feet, and we included southwest Delray Beach because the market is similar.
+There are so many different housing options for those who are interested in them, not only in West Boca but also Texas through somewhere like Houston real estate, with many finding their own form of their home.
 These “McMansions” sales were clustered in a fairly small area as shown on the map below:

 Transactions in this class consistently average over $2 million, and around $300 per square foot of living space.
 When starting to review this we separated houses into two groups – inside and outside a membership club.
 Some of the most common membership clubs in our data include St. Andrews Country Club, Mizner Country Club, Boca West, Polo Club, Addison Reserve and Woodfield Country Club.
 Top neighborhoods that do not require membership include Long Lake Estates, The Oaks, The Bridges, Azura, Stone Creek Ranch, and Le Lac.

 We do not see a big difference in values between these two groups.
 At this end of the market country club memberships do not seem to have much impact on real estate prices.
 Either way the neighborhoods are exclusive.